FreeCAD/FreeCAD/README.md

 For development releases check the [weekly-builds page](https://github.com/FreeCAD/FreeCAD-Bundle/releases/tag/weekly-builds).

-Other options are described at the [wiki Download page](https://wiki.freecad.org/Download).
+Other options are described on the [wiki Download page](https://wiki.freecad.org/Download).

 Compiling
 ---------

-Compiling FreeCAD requires installation of several libraries and their development files such as OCCT (Open Cascade), Coin and Qt, listed in the pages below.
+Compiling FreeCAD requires the installation of several libraries and their development files such as OCCT (Open Cascade), Coin and Qt, listed in the pages below.
 Once this is done, FreeCAD can be compiled with CMake.
 On Windows, these libraries are bundled and offered by the